-Pure and simple – we fell in love with Acadiana’s culture and bought an old “camp” – a weekend place with a cabin – just outside Opelousas.
-When our friends wanted to know what the two of us were going to do with that place, they laughed when we pledged, “We’re gonna put a dancehall in the yard.”
-Then, we did.
+We fell in love with the culture of Acadiana and bought an old “camp” – a weekend place with a cabin – just outside Opelousas.
+When our friends asked what we were going to do with the place, they laughed when we said, “We’re gonna put a dancehall in the yard.”
+But that’s exactly what we did.

-A local friend found an old tin-sided rail-yard freight depot we could afford to purchase and move to our camp.
-(Yes, these things happen in Louisiana.)
-With the help of many friends, while we were traveling back and forth between California and Louisiana bringing loads of folk art with us, we created a “cultural house of fun” bigger than anything we ever imagined or planned.
+A local friend found an old tin-sided rail-yard freight depot that we could afford to purchase and move to our camp.
+With the help of many friends, we created a “cultural house of fun” bigger than anything we ever imagined or planned, while traveling back and forth between California and Louisiana, bringing loads of folk art with us.

-Once our talented musician and artist friends in Louisiana discovered The Whirlybird, they told their friends and families, and after Katrina, The Whirlybird became a local vehicle for hurricane recovery.
-It became a handy form of cultural, emotional and spiritual medicine.
-Fun goes a long way.
-One of our mottos was – “Come get you some.”
-And, we all have.
+Once our talented musician and artist friends in Louisiana discovered The Whirlybird, they shared it with their friends and families, and after Hurricane Katrina, The Whirlybird became a local tool for recovery.
+It served as a form of cultural, emotional, and spiritual medicine, as fun can go a long way.
+One of our mottos was “Come get you some,” and we all have.